 Understand That Salt Lake City Goes to Sleep

 Firstly, on your first visit to Utah, please understand that Salt Lake City sleeps (unlike New York).
 Utahns love to relax and spend time with family, resulting in holiday closures and standard office hours for local businesses.
 Always double check to see if the business is open–especially Sundays and Mondays.
 If it is 10 p.m., you are lucky to find ANYTHING to do.
 Don’t say I didn’t warn you.
 Plan ahead!
+Locals want public transit hours to reflect this, so keep that in mind when booking your SLC hotel (Check rates here).

 That being said, Salt Lake City has several options for nightlife downtown.
 There are some really fun bars on Main Street and surrounding Salt Lake City, and Park City almost always has something going on in the winter.
-Salt Lake City nightlife exists, you just have to find the right crowd and have your uber/life app ready.
+Salt Lake City nightlife exists, you just have to find the right crowd and have your uber/transport app ready.
 Just ask a local and you can find something to do that’s not on the menu. 😘

 Alcohol Is Controlled by the State of Utah

 Meanwhile, if you want to have a drink while on vacation, buckle up.
 Understand that the Utah legislature is typically controlled by cis white men, so there are some exorbitant rules you must follow.
+You will not be able to purchase alcohol at grocery stores (Exception: Light Beer).

 Most of downtown SLC is tourist-friendly, but please do not yell at your server when your drink does not “taste” like alcohol.
 We know. (and it’s the fastest way to spot a tourist!)